Yes, There Is a Reform Divorce Document

-In 1983, the Reform Movement introduced a ritual of separation for divorcing couples known as Seder P'reidah.
+In 1983, the Reform Jewish community introduced a ritual of separation for divorcing couples known as Seder P'reidah.
 Why was it put into practice?

 In 1981, in response to a request from the CCAR's Committee on Family Life, the Committee on Reform Jewish Practices began discussing the issuance of an optional Reform ritual of separation.
 It was met with much opposition-and initially I was among the most vocal opponents.
 I feared that colleagues might conduct the ceremony and issue the document without fully explaining to the couple or individual involved that the document would have no halachic standing with an Orthodox rabbi who might be called upon to officiate at a remarriage or at the marriage of a child of that remarriage.
 As much as I abhorred the Orthodox attitude toward innocent people whom they considered mamzerim, I couldn't allow myself or the CCAR to be party to the issuance of a document that people might believe, unknowingly, to be an acceptable get.
 The Committee respected these reservations, but a number of colleagues-particularly the younger members-kept raising the issue, pointing out that many divorced congregants needed some spiritual closure after failed marriages.
 Given the fact that Reform Jews are married in a sacred Jewish ceremony that cannot be abrogated by a civil court, they argued, shouldn't they have the opportunity to have a rabbi "deconsecrate" their former marriages?
 Shouldn't people who don't want to endure the demeaning, sexist ritual of an Orthodox get be afforded spiritual closure to their marriages?
 Finally convinced of the validity of this position, I assigned myself the task of composing the document in such a way that it could not be mistaken for a get.
 In 1983, after consultation with the CCAR's Liturgy Committee, the Reform Practices Committee issued the Seder P'reidah as an "available option," and five years later it appeared in the CCAR's new Rabbi's Manual.